|

 of her works and in her own day she was a

-stories and a play When Half Gods Go in
+published in, Spun-yarn and Spintdrift in 1918 and When Half Gods Go in

 January 11 |